sailfish009/goodvibes/docs/goodvibes.readthedocs.io/screenshots.rst

 Modern Desktops
 ---------------

-Here are a few screenshots of Goodvibes with different desktop environments.

 Nowadays, desktop environments usually provide a media player applet, integrated somewhere in the desktop user interface.
 This applet provides basic control over media players that implement the `MPRIS2